Skip to main content

 During the security delay:

-• Other beneficiaries still have time to join the request
+• Other workspace beneficiaries can join the request

-Once the security delay ends, all joined beneficiaries become owners of the workspace and all accounts inside it.
+Once the security delay ends, all joined beneficiaries and owners become owners of the workspace.

 At this point: